OUStudent/NumericalApproximator/Source_Code/README.md

 ```

 ## Description
  All the folders, except for *Interactable_Files*, serve as the foundation of the project.
 All calculations, file readings/writings, I/O, etc. are computed in these files.
 These files were created to be extendable and reusable to an extent.
-To be able to interact with the Python GUI script, the *Interactable_Files* was created to act as in intermediary between the raw C code and the Python script.
+The *MainApp.py* Python script only serves as the framework for user interface, as all the computations are performed in C. To be able to interact with the Python GUI script, the *Interactable_Files* was created to act as in intermediary between the raw C code and the Python script.